glerner/phpunit-testing/README.md

 - **Consistent Structure**: Standardized directory organization and naming conventions
 - **Development Tools**: Optional configurations for PHPStan, PHPCS, and other quality assurance tools

+## Requirements

+- PHP 8.1 or higher
+- PHPUnit 9.x (Note: As of April 2025, PHPUnit 10.x is not supported due to compatibility with Yoast PHPUnit Polyfills)
+- WordPress 6.0 or higher (for integration tests)
+- Composer

 ## Documentation

 Comprehensive documentation is available in the `docs/` directory: